 2. Thinking you Missed the Deadline

 Most people think 2013 ends on December 31st.
 Nope!
 Every year, the government gives you until April 15th, the day most taxes are due, to make your maximum IRA contribution for the previous year.
 Don’t forget to make your contribution before you file those taxes.
 Also, did you know you can deposit your tax refund directly into your IRA?

 3. Not Reaching the IRA Contribution Limits

 Along with your 401k, your IRA is your most important investment vehicle for retirement.
 The more you contribute each year, the more you save in taxes and the larger your retirement savings.
 Because of the magic of compound interest, shorting your IRA even a few hundred dollars this year can mean the difference of thousands of dollars later on.
-The IRA contribution limits for 2010 are $5,000.
-IRA owners age 50 or older can make an additional $1,000 “catch-up” contribution in 2011.
+The IRA contribution limits for 2013 and 2014 are $5,500.
+IRA owners age 50 or older can make an additional $1,000 “catch-up” contribution in 2013 and 2014.
 Also, know the maximum you can contribute based on your income by reading about maximum income limits for Individual Retirement Accounts.